Adelost/KeyHook/README.md

 * Screen grabbing/reading
 * Support different keyboard layouts

-## Portability

-Only usable on Windows currently, but most of the logic is platform independent and can be compiled under both Linux and Windows.
-Feel free to help out if you have the time.

 ## Third parties

 Low level keyboard reading are handled with [Interception](https://github.com/oblitum/Interception) by Oblitum.

 ## License
 Licensed under CC BY 4.0.
 Third party libraries are licensed under own respective licenses.